nlpie/nlp-adapt/README.md

 ### Software
 - As previously noted, data need to be in a flat file structure.
 We will provide the script to help you do this.

-- Annotators to be included : CLAMP, Metamap Lite
+- Annotators to be included : Metamap Lite

 - Better UMLS integration between each NLP annotator system to reduce the overall footprint of the disk image, and for better management of UMLS credentials.